willebra/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                     - If you don't use custom caches just replace the old file with the new file version
                 - Replace the Domibus war and the default plugin(s) config file(s), property file(s) and jar(s) into "/conf/domibus/plugins/config" respectively into "/conf/domibus/plugins/lib"
+                - Run the DB upgrade script for Oracle only oracle-4.2.3-to-4.2.6-upgrade.ddl
  ## Domibus 4.2.5 (from 4.2.4):
                 - Replace the Domibus war
                 - Replace the default dss extension jar into "/conf/domibus/extensions/lib"